 2021 saw the Board continuing to work on the development of a new school Charter, Strategic and Annual plan (2022 - 2025) under the MOE's Planning and Reporting Strategy.
 The main thrust of the new strategic plan is to continue to improve Learning and Teaching particularly in the areas of Literacy, Numeracy, Integrated approaches, Priority Learners and NCEA.
 Programmes that focus on a local curriculum context are being designed to try and improve engagement and attendance and ultimately improved achievement.
-The Professional Development emphasis for 2021 was on increasing teacher capability in Te Ao Maori.
+The Professional Development emphasis for 2022 was on increasing teacher capability in Te Ao Maori and also strategies to support literacy and numeracy.